Torie3/WLED-Usermod-SPEC7led/readme.md

 <img src="/images/pcb_3D_model.png" width="50%">

+***Warning: this pcb has not yet been tested, you can find all of the design files under the folder pcb.
+You should check the pcb design befor ordering.***

 We recently introduced a custom PCB that integrates all the necessary components to run WLED on drones.
 This board includes a **5V@3A buck converter**, capable of stepping down **3s-6s voltage** to a stable **5V** supply.

 The PCB measures **29mm × 21mm**, making it a perfect fit for a Spec7 quadcopter.
 Since only one side of the board is populated, you don’t need to worry about clearance on the mounting surface.